Midtrans/mt-alt-doc/en/snap/platform/overview.md

 2. Select __Settings->Configuration__.

-	Some payment methods such as UOB EZ Pay and Kredivo require a Finish Redirect URL after the customer completes the payment.
-If you have been activated the payment methods above, you can configure the Finish Redirect URL through the menu **Settings > Configuration**.
-Enter **Finish Redirect URL** with your Shopify URL website, then click Update Button.
+	Some payment methods such as UOB EZ Pay and Kredivo require a Finish Redirect URL, to be used as a final redirect page, after the customer has completed the payment.
+If you have activated the payment methods above, you can configure the Finish Redirect URL through the menu **Settings > Configuration**.
+Please fill the **Finish Redirect URL** with your Shopify URL website, then click Update Button.

 	![Set Finish URL](./../../../asset/image/shopify-new-27-set-finish-url.png ':size=400')<br>